Podosphaera macularis: Management

 The two primary ways to control Podosphaera macularis are cultural and chemical control.
 The most effective way to manage hop powdery mildew is through preventative measures.
-Cultural control of the disease include growing powdery-mildew tolerant/resistant varieties of the host plant.
+Cultural control of the disease include growing powdery-mildew tolerant/resistant varieties of the host plant (see below).
 Cultural practices that can help prevent the disease include carefully monitoring water and nutrient, reducing initial inoculum, and removing basal growth.
 Furthermore, pruning, crowning, and/or scratching will aid in further reduction of the disease.
 Pruning consists of removing shoots before training.
 Crowning refers to the process of removing the top 1–2 inches of the crown before budbreak.
 Scratching is done through disturbing the soil surface to remove the top 1–2 inches of buds.
 All of these methods disturb the overwintering stage of the life cycle of Podosphaera macularis.
 Likewise, chemical control primarily consists of spraying fungicides in hopes of preventing the disease through the use of early, continuous spraying during the growing season.
 Thus, prophylactic fungicide programs can be a very effective way in preventing the disease.
 Since the fungicides are a preventative measure, they are not very useful to use during a full-blown infection.
 Therefore, the use of fungicides disturbs release of spores and further infection within the disease cycle of Podosphaera macularis.
 As there are several fungicides that are effective against powdery mildew, it is important to apply the fungicides at specific times.
 If it is known that powdery mildew is present, spray programs should be started as soon as the shoots emerge.
 Due to powdery mildew's ability to quickly develop resistance to fungicides, it is important to rotate the fungicides that are used.
 However, few or no fungicide applications should be used during burr development as these burrs have increased vulnerability to damage.
 In this case, removing basal growth before flowering and applying a protectant fungicide with long-term residual action should be employed.

-Disease importance
+Genetics

+Isolate HPM-609 was sequenced in 2023 and has a genome of 102.28Mbp with 6,954 genes identified.

+The host range of many P. macularis strains is restricted by the existence of resistant hop varieties, such as the “Nugget” variety of Washington state and Oregon, although in recent years, resistance within this hop variety has been overcome in the laboratory.
+Only certain hosts are susceptible, because there are seven resistance genes in hop varieties that can be activated in response to infection.
+Many of them operate by either causing the initial haustorium to lyse, or by preventing the pathogen from spreading.
+The spread is stopped by a hypersensitive response, which is often associated with the establishment of large callose and lignin deposits surrounding infected cells.
+Although susceptible plants can increase callose and lignin deposits in response to infection, the hypersensitive response is only found in resistant varieties.